-During the 2016 commercial fishing season, the Aquatic Resources, Research and Assessment Division (ARRAD) of DFO received a total of 1,668 spawner index samples for processing down from 2,090 spawner index samples in 2015.
-However, the average number of samples increased to 330 spawner index samples per week in 2016 from 299 spawner index samples in 2015 because of the shorter 2016 commercial fishing season.
+During the 2017 commercial fishing season, the Aquatic Resources, Research and Assessment Division (ARRAD) of DFO received a total of 1,550 spawner index samples for processing down from 1,668 spawner index samples in 2016 due to a shorter season.
+However, the average number of samples per week was 310, which is consistent with the most recent years.
 The spawner index sample data were processed and analyzed by ARRAD and in-season advice on stock strength was provided to prawn fishery managers based on sample results.